 A co-branded credit card is a type of credit card that is issued by a financial institution in collaboration with a retailer, airline, or other business.

-Let’s take a look at the most popular co-branded credit card examples.
+Let's take a closer look at some of the most successful and illustrative co-branded credit card examples on the market.

 A co-branded debit card is similar to a co-branded credit card, but instead of providing credit, it allows users to access their own funds in a linked checking or savings account.